 Did you know that in one bottle or can of a full sugar drink you are consuming more sweeteners and artificial flavorings than you should in 1 whole week?

-Many people today actually carry the gene for celiac disease which can make them more susceptible to the inflammation of gluten causes.
+Many people today actually carry the gene for celiac disease which can make them more susceptible to the inflammation that gluten causes.
 Even though around 1% of people have celiac disease, gluten sensitivity is rather common.

 For those who already have arthritis, it is just best to not chance it and try our best to stay away from gluten.